derekmerck/diana2/docs/source/rih-cirr.rst

    disk store.
 This would benefit from a distributed storage system, like Rexray.
 -  The IP address for the bridge is hardcoded into the sending modalities and PACS.
-They should be using a name with multiple IP’s or an non-bound IP that can be reassigned across the cluster as necessary.
+They should be using a name with multiple IP's or an non-bound IP that can be reassigned across the cluster as necessary.
 -  With a setup of 3 machines, only fault tolerant against loss of a